 You must book a taxi compliance test as usual.

-However, NHS and critical care staff, as well as NHS COVID-19 volunteers, will still benefit from free parking while they are on duty as long as they display their COVID-19 parking permit.
-This is a nationally recognised scheme.
+However, NHS and critical care staff, as well as NHS COVID-19 volunteers, can still benefit from free parking while they are on duty as long as they display their COVID-19 parking permit.
+This is a nationally-recognised scheme.